UIUC-ECE374B/sp24.github.io/_lectures/Lec08.md

 ---
-title: Lecture 8 - Universal turing machines
+title: Lecture 8 - Universal Turing machine
 placeholder: false
 back-color: faffff
 card-link: LecLink08
 # subtitle: And a subtitle
-description: The goal of this lecture to have you internalize one truth - that there is a univerisal turing machine that can simulate any other turing machine.
+description: The goal of this lecture is to have you internalize one truth - that there is a universal Turing machine that can simulate any other Turing machine.
 people:
   - sungwoo
 layout: lecture